Why you can trust Sunlight Media

 PHP, an open ended scripting source, has been one of the most ubiquitous scripting languages available since its first introduction.
 Part of that ubiquity is due to the popularity of many of the frameworks or content management systems built on it.
 To name one well-known example, WordPress is built in PHP.
 This makes it an essential technology to be familiar with for any WordPress developer.
 WordPress’ popularity and overall functionality is familiar to many.

-Somewhat overshadowed by the popularity of WordPress, Drupal is an excellent choice for many applications.
+Regardless, there are other popular PHP-based content management systems to choose from.
+One of them being Drupal, which will be getting to know in this post.
+Somewhat overshadowed by the popularity of WordPress, Drupal is an excellent choice for many applications, including enterprise-level solutions.
+Drupal supports various digital experiences and transforms content into engaging experiences.
 Often more well-suited than its other PHP alternatives.
 However, it is important to know which content management system is best suited for your own business.
+As you continue to read you will begin to understand the Drupal CMS and all its incredible features, showcasing how a Drupal site can enhance user engagement, mobile optimization, and conversion rates.

 Drupal is a free, open-source content management system.
 This means anyone who knows PHP can use the Drupal CMS framework for free under the General Public License (GNU).